johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ### `PACKAGES_TOKEN` - Azure accessing the GitHub container registry

 We also need a secret for accessing packages from Azure.
 We're going to be publishing packages to the GitHub container registry.
-Azure is going to need to be able to access this when we're deploying; so we'll set up a `PACKAGES_TOKEN` secret.
+Azure is going to need to be able to access this when we're deploying.
+ACA deployment works by telling Azure where to look for an image and providing any necessary credentials to do the acquisition.
+To facilitate this we'll set up a `PACKAGES_TOKEN` secret.
 This is a GitHub personal access token with the `read:packages` scope.
-[Learn more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+[Follow the instructions here to create the token.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ### Secrets for the app